During the MBA programme you will choose 10 to 12 electives from a large and varied portfolio.

 This course provides a tour of the world of investment management, where students will learn about asset management in practice and be better prepared for a career in investment.
 Topics raised will include what jobs do asset managers and their advisers do and what are the challenges as new ideas are adapted to meet the needs of customers and clients.
 Students will study the real jobs of analysts, quantitative specialists, strategists, fund managers, distributors, consultants, real-estate and hedge-fund professionals and investment advisors.

-You can opt to take up to 2 language courses at London Business School as part of your 10-12 required electives.
-The most popular languages the School offers are French, Spanish, German, Portuguese and Mandarin, however other languages are available if there is sufficient demand.
+You can opt to take up to two language courses at London Business School as part of your 10-12 required electives.
+The School offers the following language courses: French, Spanish, Mandarin, Arabic, Portuguese, German and Russian.

 Even if you have already met the language exit requirement, you are free to take another language as an elective.